Pride Park Stadium: Non-Derby County matches

-As one of the largest football grounds in the Midlands, Pride Park has also hosted some notable matches not connected to Derby County.
+As one of the largest football grounds in the Midlands, Pride Park Stadium has also hosted some notable matches not connected to Derby County.

-Pride Park has hosted one full England international: a 4–0 friendly victory over Mexico on 25 May 2001, when the national side toured the country during the building of the new Wembley Stadium.
+Pride Park Stadium has hosted one full England men's international: a 4–0 friendly victory over Mexico on 25 May 2001, when the national side toured the country during the building of the new Wembley Stadium.
 The match also holds the record for the highest attendance at the stadium: a full-house of 33,597.

+On 28 October 2025, Pride Park Stadium hosted its first England women's team match, where the Lionesses beat Australia 3–0 in a friendly match.

 The ground has hosted six England U21 matches.
 The results were as follows;